 Christmas Day can be a magical time to explore the capital if you get up early enough.
 After about 11am there's a surprising amount of people about and more and more pubs and restaurants open each year.
 It's still a special day in the city however.
 No tubes, buses or trams will be running but if you can get into town by walking, cycle hire, taxi or your own transport, here are some of the things going on.

-An increasing number of central London cafes, pubs and restaurants open on Christmas Day but the decision to do so can be last minute — here's what we know will be open on Christmas Day in London.
+An increasing number of central London cafes, pubs and restaurants open on Christmas Day but the decision to do so can be last minute — here's what was open on Christmas Day 2018 in London.
+Expect similar for 2019.

 Ease yourself back into everyday life with our guide to things to do on New Year's Day.
 We've put together a special guide to the New Year's Day Parade, which takes place in central London every year.